 Possible generative causes include a combination of tectonic movements

-associated with the earthquake, movements of a tidal glacier front, a major
+associated with the earthquake, movements of a tidal glacier front,

 subaerial rockslide/landslide in Gilbert Inlet, other subaerial or